webforj/webforj-docs/docs/components/icon.md

 ## Creating custom pools

-If you want to create your own icons, like when you’re using a company's logo directly in the user interface, you can create a custom pool.
+Beyond utilizing existing icon collections, you have the option to create a custom pool that can be used for custom logos or avatars.
 A custom pool of icons can be stored in a centralized directory or in the resources folder (context), simplifying the icon management process.
 Having a custom pool makes app creation more consistent and reduces maintenance across different components and modules.